KURA Iron Condor Strategy

 - What is a iron condor on KURA?

 - A iron condor on KURA is the iron condor strategy applied to KURA (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With KURA stock trading near $9.46, the strikes shown on this page are snapped to the nearest listed KURA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KURA stock at $11.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed KURA chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are KURA iron condor max profit and max loss calculated?